mcaserta/time-series-concurrency-example/README.md

 | `2021-01-20T08:08:00Z` | `15.525` |
 | `2021-01-20T08:09:00Z` | `15.775` |

-This looks like we went from *pretty cool* to *fine and dandy* pretty fast, although I think *it is acceptable* and *this is fine*.

-If you've looked closely, you should have noticed that we have a couple duplicate timestamps in our results, specifically `2021-01-20T08:02:00Z` and `2021-01-20T08:06:00Z`.
+If you've looked closely, you might have noticed that we have a couple duplicate timestamps in our results, specifically `2021-01-20T08:02:00Z` and `2021-01-20T08:06:00Z`.
 These represent a time paradox as it appears that our `AQi` has two different values at the same time.